-They are professors, not marketing gurus, so if you are not familiar with “job crafting” don’t feel bad.
+Most people who write about job crafting are professors, not marketing gurus, so if you are not familiar with “job crafting” don’t feel bad.
 Still, they’ve got mountains of research to back up the methods, and they do consult with companies like Google and ADP (which is why these companies have adequate internal career development).

 Initially, researchers came up with the concept to address the consistent lack of engagement found across the board when surveying American employees.
 In this sense, job crafting is something that your employer would do with employees from the start to ensure that each employee is able to give her best and also enjoy her work, thus remaining engaged and growing in value as a human resource.

 Some companies do this better than others.
 Many don’t do it all.
 The companies that do “job crafting” best tend to be led by empowered and transformational leaders, by servant leaders — individuals who understand that investing in their human capital is as important as physical and financial capital.